Have you ever considered that your personality might be the thing keeping you from sticking to new habits or following through with your goals?

 Nines.
 The Peacemaker.
 My desire is to be comfortable.
 My fear is to be in conflict or uncomfortable.

-The strength of the Core Motivations tools is that there is always room to grow and change and live into the healthy expressions of our personalities.
-We are not stuck with the not-so-good parts of our personality.
+Once you have determined your Core Motivation style, a coach can help you navigate how to maximize your personality strengths and how manage the not-so-good parts of your personality for maximum growth.
+The good news is that we are not stuck with the not-so-good parts of our personality.
 It does take intentional work and awareness to overcome some of the challenges associated with our personalities, but there is hope.